OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDeviceTimeManager.rst

 Class Hierarchy:

-:ref:`OcaRoot <ocaroot>` :raw:html:`&rarr;` :ref:`OcaManager <ocamanager>` :raw:html:`&rarr;` :ref:`OcaDeviceTimeManager <ocadevicetimemanager>`
+:ref:`OcaRoot <ocaroot>` : :ref:`OcaManager <ocamanager>` : :ref:`OcaDeviceTimeManager <ocadevicetimemanager>`

 .. cpp:class:: OcaDeviceTimeManager: OcaManager

     Manager that allows controlling and monitoring a device's time-of-day clock, and that collects the device's time source objects.

      - Must be instantiated once in every device that has more than one time source object.
 In this context, a "time source object" is an instance of **OcaTimeSource** or a subclass of it.

      - If instantiated, object number must be 10.

     Note: The clock value is accessible via Get and Set methods, but has not been defined as a public property because its value is volatile and should not cause property-change events.
-The current value of the  **OcaTimeSource** object designated by the  **CurrentDeviceTimeSource** property of this Manager is known as the  **Device Time** .
+The current value of the **OcaTimeSource** object designated by the **CurrentDeviceTimeSource** property of this Manager is known as the **Device Time**.
 The property **TimeSources** was added in version 2 of this class.

     **Properties**:

     .. _ocadevicetimemanager_classid:

     .. cpp:member:: static const OcaClassID ClassID = "1.3.10"

         Number that uniquely identifies the class.
 Note that this differs from the object number, which identifies the instantiated object.
 This property is an override of the **OcaRoot** property.

-        This property has id ``3.1``.
+        This property has id ``1.1``.

     .. _ocadevicetimemanager_classversion:

     .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 2

         Identifies the interface version of the class.
 Any change to the class definition leads to a higher class version.
 This property is an override of the **OcaRoot** property.

-        This property has id ``3.2``.
+        This property has id ``1.2``.

     .. _ocadevicetimemanager_timesources: